5nyper/STEMVex/README.md

 # STEMVex
-ROBOT-C for the Vex Robot
+Completing challenges for Robot Virtual World in ROBOTC